lalaithion/MonadPaper/monads.md

 Our `__init__` function now takes an additional argument; an error message.
 Now, we have a value that indicates whether or not our computation has failed, a value that stores the result of the computation (if the computation succeeded), and a value that stores the error message (if the computation failed).

-In order to access the error message, we add a new function like `unwrap` from the Option Monad.
+In order to access the error message, we add a new function like `unwrap` from the Option Monad. `unwrap` still exists and behaves in about the same way.

 ```python
     def error_msg(self):